Brewers vs. Cubs Player Props Betting Odds

-Player prop bet odds for Nico Hoerner, Christian Yelich and others are available when the Chicago Cubs visit the Milwaukee Brewers at American Family Field on Wednesday (at 8:10 PM ET).
+Player prop betting options for Christian Yelich, Nico Hoerner and others are available in the Milwaukee Brewers-Chicago Cubs matchup at American Family Field on Thursday, starting at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!